Kōkei Tsuruya: Life

 Kōkei Tsuruya, whose real name is Gen Mitsui (三井 弦, Mitsui Gen), was born in 1946 in Chigasaki, Kanagawa, Japan.
 He grew up in Shinjuku, Tokyo.
 His father was a painter, and his grandfather was the Western-style painter and printmaker Hiromitsu Nakazawa (中澤 弘光), known for landscape series.
+Although born into a family of artists, Kōkei had no formal art training, nor did he initially intend to follow the path of his father and grandfather, both professional painters, to become an artist himself; it was his elder brother, who carved wood at an arts and crafts school, whose work influenced the direction Kōkei's own research would eventually take.

-Kōkei studied at Waseda University and began working as a woodblock print artist after graduation.
-In 1978, he decided to focus on Yakusha-e (役者絵, "actor prints"), inspired by the Kabuki theater tradition.
+Kōkei studied at Waseda University and began working as a clerical employee until 1978, when, at the age of thirty-two, inspired by a Kabuki performance, he created his first artistic print.
+With the clear intent of producing yakusha-e recalling the style of Sharaku, Kōkei began making his first prints of famous contemporary actors with great energy and enthusiasm, but was strongly disheartened by the absence of any public response, as audiences showed no interest in buying or even looking closely at his prints.
+Frustrated by this first experience, he nonetheless decided to make a further attempt to become a print artist, this time on a different subject: a series of eight prints titled Hachi Dai-jigoku Zu, which proved to be his own personal hell, and another failure.
 That same year, he exhibited his works at the Kabuki-za Theatre Gallery, launching his career in woodblock printing.
 Kōkei would sketch scenes during rehearsals and early performances at Kabuki-za, then produce woodblock prints within 10–15 days so they could be sold during the second half of the 25-day performances.
 The audience would purchase the prints on-site.
 He continued this practice until 2000, creating over 200 works during that period.